Bulbs: Summer Flowering

-For best selection and optimum results, purchase bulbs, corms, tubers, rhizomes and roots early in the spring.
+For best selection, purchase summer-blooming bulbs, corms, tubers, and rhizomes early in the spring and plant after the chance of freezing has passed.
 They're available through catalogues, garden centers and nurseries.
-Purchase only bulbs that are large, firm and free of defects.
-Some of the most popular summer-blooming bulbs include caladium, calla lily, canna, dahlia, gladiolus and tuberous begonia.
+Choose bulbs that are large, firm and free of defects.

-Caladiums are often chosen for their foliage, which can be white, pink, red or green.
+Caladiums are grown for their foliage which can be white, pink, red or green.
 These plants do best in shady areas or containers and prefer a highly organic, moist growing medium.
-After killing frost, dig up these tubers and store them in a cool, dry place until next spring.
+After a killing frost, dig up these tubers and store them in a cool, dry place until next spring.

 Cannas provide a lush, almost tropical look to flower borders, and are available in many colors and heights.
-For best results, plant these rhizomes six inches deep and approximately 18 inches apart.
-After killing frost, dig up the rhizomes and store them in dry peat moss in a cool, dry, ventilated place until the following spring.
+For best results, plant these rhizomes six inches deep and at least 18 inches apart.
+After a killing frost, dig up the rhizomes and store them in vermiculite or peat moss in a cool, dry, ventilated place until the following spring.

 Dahlias are a long-lasting flower with showy blooms that range in color and size to fit most cutting gardens.
-Plant dahlias two to three inches deep only after the last spring frost.
-In autumn, allow the roots to remain in the ground for two weeks after a killing frost so they can thoroughly ripen before you dig them up.
+Plant dahlias after the last spring frost.
+In autumn, allow the tubers to remain in the ground for two weeks after a killing frost so they can thoroughly mature before you dig them up.
 Dig carefully so that the roots do not break apart.
-Dry the roots, then pack them in perlite or vermiculite and store in a cool, dry place until spring.
+Wash the tubers and let them dry.
+Then pack them in vermiculite or sawdust, and store in a cool, dry place until spring.

-Gladiolus, which can be used for cut flowers, are available in many colors and perform well in Colorado.
+Gladioli are available in many colors and perform well in Colorado.
 For best results, plant these corms three to six inches deep after the danger of frost has passed.
-Do not allow them to go to seed, because it will adversely affect corm development.
-When the tops die back, dig and sort the corms for storage.
+When the tops die back in the autumn, dig, clean, and sort the corms for storage.